ISUCT/informatics_42_2020/README.md

 ### Hi there 👋 I'm Daniil Golubev

-This is the first lab
+This is the second lab

 ## Contacts